Motion Mappings for Continuous Bilateral Teleoperation: Toy Example in 2D

-The results of estimating diffeomorphic mappings on a 2D example are shown in Fig.~\ref{fig::2D_sim}.
-Grid points are plotted to visualize how the mappings distort the robot workspace.
+The results of estimating mappings on a 2D example are shown in Fig.~\ref{fig::2D_sim}.
+Grid points are plotted to visualize how the mappings distort the remote workspace.
 To get a clear visualization of orientation mapping, orientations of local workspace are simplified as identity quaternions (depicted as horizontal arrows).
 As only the orientation differences between the corresponding objects of two workspaces matter in \eqref{ori_basic_mapping}, this simplification is appropriate.
 Arrows are plotted to represent the x-axis direction.
 We observe that the grid is reshaped smoothly by the proposed mappings.
-For the orientation mapping, the red arrows have almost the same directions as the nearby grey arrows, indicating that the computed mapping is correct and smooth around the points of interest.
-Far from the colored points, the orientation approaches the identity quaternion, and the neighboring region is close to a squared shape, which means that the Jacobian of position mapping is close to the identity matrix and it is a local mapping.
-These observations apply to both methods (Figs \ref{fig::iterative_2D}, \ref{fig::nn_2D}).
+For the orientation mapping, the objects have almost the same directions as the nearby gray arrows, indicating that the computed mapping is correct and smooth around the points of interest.
+These observations apply to both methods.

-Table \ref{tab_sim_compare} shows a comparison of the time cost and estimation error.
-The iterative method takes a much shorter time for training than NN, but a longer time for forward and backward estimation.
-Because of using Newton's method to compute the backward mapping, it is more time consuming than the forward mapping, which is also true for the velocity mapping.
+Table \ref{tab_sim_compare} shows a comparison between the two approaches at the level of training and estimation time.
+The iterative method takes much shorter time for training than NN, but longer time for estimation.
+Because of using Newton's method to compute the backward mapping, it is more time-consuming than the forward mapping, which also happens for the velocity mapping.
 These preliminary results in 2D suggest that the time constraints can affect the performance of real-time robot control.
 On the other hand, the NN method shows a very efficient ability of estimation.
-For accuracy, the iterative method provides almost zero position and orientation errors, while the NN-based method shows larger errors.
-Depending on the tasks, higher accuracy can be achieved with more training loops.
-All tests were run in a system of a 2.8Ghz Intel Core i7-7700HQ CPU (4 cores), 8 GB memory.
+Notice that the number of points used in the mapping increases the training time for both methods, and also the estimation time in the iterative method.
+This is because, as more points are added, more locally weighted translations and rotations are required to minimize the mapping errors.
+As a consequence, more functions need to be composed for evaluations.
+Notably, the NN-based approach is significantly more robust to the number of points in the mapping, taking the same evaluation time whether 5 or 500 points are used in total.